Updated on August 24, 2022

 4. Attending a Temporary Order Hearing

-These hearings are held to issue temporary orders while spouses are trying to work out an agreement through negotiations, mediation, or litigation.
+Hearings are held to issue temporary orders while spouses are trying to work out an agreement through negotiations, mediation, or litigation.
 Temporary orders are effective until the parties finalize their divorce and have a Final Decree of Divorce or until another court order replaces it.

-Temporary orders are usually limited to:
+Temporary orders are usually limited to deciding the following information:

-Who will live with the children;
+Who will live with the children

-Who should pay household and other bills.
+Who should pay household and other bills

 5. Preparing for and Attending the Final Hearing